-As shown in Figure 1, the Applications Layer is itself split into three levels.
-In sections 3, 4, and 5, we describe the Alert Production, Calibration Products Production, and Data Release Production (respectively), breaking them down into pipelines.
+LSST data processing needs may be broken down into three major activities: Alert Production, Calibration Products Production, and Data Release Production.
+In sections 3, 4, and 5, respectively, we describe breaking these down into constituent pipelines.
 In this document, a pipeline is a high-level combination of algorithms that is intrinsically tied to its role in the production in which it is run.
 For instance, while both Alert Production and Data Release Production will include a pipeline for single-visit processing, these two pipelines are distinct, because the details of their design depend very much on the context in which they are run.
-Section 6 describes the Science Data Quality Analysis System, a collection of pipelines and mini-productions designed to assess and continuously validate the quality of both the data and the processing system.
-The SDQA System is not a single production; its components are either directly integrated into other productions or part of a set of multiple mini-productions run on different cadences.

 Pipelines are largely composed of Algorithmic Components: mid-level algorithmic code that we expect to reuse (possibly with different configuration) across different productions.
-These components constitute the bulk of the new code and algorithms to be developed for Alert Production and Data Release Production, and are discussed in section 8.
+These components constitute the bulk of the new code and algorithms to be developed for Alert Production and Data Release Production, and are discussed in section 6.
 Most algorithmic components are applicable to any sort of astronomical imaging data, but some will be customized for LSST.

-The lowest level in the Applications Layer is made up of our shared software primitives: libraries that provide important data structures and low-level algorithms, such as images, tables, coordinate transformations, and nonlinear optimizers.
+The lowest level in this breakdown is made up of our shared software primitives: libraries that provide important data structures and low-level algorithms, such as images, tables, coordinate transformations, and nonlinear optimizers.
 Much (but not all) of this content is astronomy-related, but essentially none of it is specific to LSST, and hence we can and will make use of third-party libraries whenever possible.
-These primitives also play an important role in connecting the Science User Interface Toolkit and Level 3 processing environment with Level 1 and Level 2 data products, as they constitute the programmatic representation of those data products.
-Shared software primitives are discussed in section 9.
+These primitives will also make it easier to access and process Level 1 and Level 2 data products within the Notebook aspect of the LSST Science Platform and associated computing services, as they constitute the programmatic representation of those data products.
+Shared software primitives are discussed in section 7.